tkmeldrum/tkmeldrum.github.io/_pages/outreach.md

 {% include base_path %}

 Tyler is keenly aware of the importance of exposure to science at an early age.
-His wife, Sara, is a youth service librarian at the [Williamsburg Regional Library;](https://www.wrl.org) together, they design and present programs to help children understand science and, more importantly, get excited about it.
-Below are some of the programs that they have done together.
+Working as Professor Tyler, he designs programs that he presents at the [Williamsburg Regional Library;](https://www.wrl.org) these programs help children understand science and, more importantly, get excited about it.
+Some of his programs include:

 ## Light and Color
 *first presented 8 April 2015*